 I combed through hundreds of pieces of branded content researching this piece, and I must say, at no point was I tempted to quit my job at Contently and relocate to the remote jungles of Central America.

 A few years ago, I’d probably be singing a different (Spanish) tune.
-Brands used to have a tenuous-at-best grasp on editorial content, but today, thanks to an influx of professional journalists and the shining examples set by brand publishers like Red Bull, Chipotle and GE, that’s no longer the case.
+Brands used to have a tenuous-at-best grasp on editorial content, but today, thanks to an influx of professional journalists and the shining examples set by brand publishers like Red Bull, Chipotle, and GE, that’s no longer the case.
 As you’ll discover below, some brands are really getting the hang of the media business.

-As a disclaimer, I tried to represent a wide range of content formats and strategies, but there are almost certainly great pieces of branded content missing from this list.
+Disclaimer: I tried to represent a wide range of content formats and strategies, but there are almost certainly great pieces of branded content missing from this list.
 Besides, consuming all branded content from a three-and-a-half-month span would have seriously crimped on my Game of Thrones binge.

-Hootsuite “Game of Social Thrones”
+Hootsuite’s “Game of Social Thrones”

-Speaking of GOT — I can’t remember the last time a brand hijacked a pop-culture phenomenon as beautifully as Hootsuite did with “Game of Social Thrones.”
-The parody is perfectly crafted to appeal to its target audience of social media nerds with a slew of inside social jokes: Twitter’s ivory tower; LinkedIn’s walled city; Facebook’s vaguely-terrifying industrial campus.
+Speaking of GoT—I can’t remember the last time a brand hijacked a pop-culture phenomenon as beautifully as Hootsuite did with “Game of Social Thrones.”
+The parody is perfectly crafted to appeal to its target audience of social media nerds with a slew of inside social jokes: Twitter’s ivory tower, LinkedIn’s walled city, Facebook’s vaguely terrifying industrial campus.

 Best of all, the Hootsuite branding isn’t intrusive or tacked on.
 Instead, it serves as a big reveal at the very end.

 “The devil wears Prada,” wrote The Independent, “but may just fear Porter.”